 \subsection{Experimental Setup}

-\paragraph{Evaluation Metrics.} Because we model face motion as a deterministic task and the body and hand motions as a non-deterministic task, we assess the generated motion in terms of the realism and the synchronization of face motion, the realism and the diversity of body and hand motions.
-Specifically, the following metrics are adopted: \begin{itemize} \item \textit{L2}: L2 distance between p-GT and generated facial landmarks, including jaw joints and lip shape \cite{zhou2020makelttalk, ng2022learning}. \item \textit{LVD}: Landmark Velocity Difference calculates the velocity difference between p-GT and generated facial landmarks, which measures the synchronization between speech and facial expression \cite{zhou2020makelttalk}. \item \textit{RS}: Score on the realism of the generated body and hand motion.
-Following \cite{xu2022freeform, aliakbarian2020stochastic}, we trained a binary classifier to discriminate real samples from fake ones and the prediction represents the realistic score. \item \textit{Variation}: As used in \cite{ng2022learning}, diversity is measured by the variance across the time series sequence of body and hand motions. \end{itemize}
+\paragraph{Evaluation Metrics.} Because we model face motion as a deterministic task and the body and hand motions as a non-deterministic task, we assess the generated motion in terms of the realism and the synchronization of face motion, and the realism and the diversity of body and hand motions.
+Specifically, the following metrics are adopted: \begin{itemize} \item \textit{L2}: L2 distance between p-GT and generated facial landmarks, including jaw joints and lip shape \cite{zhou2020makelttalk, ng2022learning}. \item \textit{LVD}: Landmark Velocity Difference calculates the velocity difference between p-GT and generated facial landmarks, which measures the synchronization between the input speech and the facial expression \cite{zhou2020makelttalk}. \item \textit{RS}: Score on the realism of the generated body and hand motions.
+Following \cite{xu2022freeform, aliakbarian2020stochastic}, we trained a binary classifier to discriminate real samples from fake ones and the prediction represents the realistic score. \item \textit{Variation}: As used in \cite{ng2022learning}, diversity is measured by the variance across 16 samples of body and hand motions. \end{itemize}

-\paragraph{Compared methods.} We compare TalkSHOW to Habibie et al.~\cite{habibie2021learning}, a SOTA speech-to-motion method.
-Besides, we compare several baselines for modeling body and hand motions when using the same face generator as ours: \begin{itemize} \item \textbf{Audio Encoder-Decoder.} It encodes input audio and outputs motions, which is used by \cite{ginosar2019gestures, habibie2021learning}. \item \textbf{Audio VAE.} Given the input audio, the VAE-like structure encodes audio into a Gaussian distribution, and then the sampled audio is fed into the decoder, which transforms the sample into motions. \item \textbf{Audio+Motion VAE.} Given the input motion and audio, it adopts a VAE-like structure with two encoders to encode motion and audio into Gaussian distribution, respectively, and then the sampled motion and audio are concatenated and fed into the decoder for the synthesis. \end{itemize}
+\paragraph{Compared Methods.} We compare TalkSHOW to Habibie et al.~\cite{habibie2021learning}, a SOTA speech-to-motion method.
+Also, we compare several baselines for modeling body and hand motions when using the same face generator as ours: \begin{itemize} \item \textbf{Audio Encoder-Decoder.} It encodes input audio and outputs motions; this is used by \cite{ginosar2019gestures, habibie2021learning}. \item \textbf{Audio VAE.} Given the input audio, the VAE-like structure encodes audio into a Gaussian distribution, and then the sampled audio is fed into the decoder, which transforms the sample into motions. \item \textbf{Audio+Motion VAE.} Given the input motion and audio, it adopts a VAE-like structure with two encoders to encode motion and audio into Gaussian distributions, respectively, and then the sampled motion and audio are concatenated and fed into the decoder for the synthesis. \end{itemize}